bnidam/Election_analysis/README.md

 Below are the full results of the election audit, as produced in the text file "election_analysis.txt" and in GitBash:
 ![Election Audit Results, text file](https://github.com/bnidam/Election_analysis/blob/main/Resources/ElectionAuditResults_textfile.png)
 ![Election Audit Results, Git Bash](https://github.com/bnidam/Election_analysis/blob/main/Resources/ElectionAuditResults_GitBash.png)

+## Election Audit Summary
+This script can be used to audit election results for any election where the votes cast have unique identifiers, such as the BallotID in this election.
+With a few modifications, this script could also be used to audit other elections results.

+One example would be for a referendum, if the voter reponses to the referendum are included in the data.
+Yes votes, No votes, and Did Not Answer votes could be totalled, reported as a percentage of all votes cast, and the winning choice declared in the same way that election results for the candidates is calculated in this audit.
+The script would have to be modified to identify the location of the referendum responses in the data in line 48: candidate_name = row[2].

+A second example would be to track voter turnout by school district instead of by county, if the school district of the voter casting the vote are in the data.
+The number of votes cast by each school district could be totalled, reported as a percentage of all votes cast, and the school district with the largest voter turnout declared.
+The script would have to be modified to identify the location of the school district names in the data in line 51: county_name = row[1].